xinhuang/xinhuang.github.com/data/posts/2015-02-11-how-a-multi-threaded-implementation-of-the-observer-pattern-can-fail.md

-"title": "How A Multi-Threaded Implementation of The Observer Pattern Can Fail" "category" : "Multi-Threading"
-"tagline": "Revisit Design Pattern In A Concurrent View" "tags" : ["design pattern"]
+title = "How A Multi-Threaded Implementation of The Observer Pattern Can Fail" category = "Multi-Threading" description = "Revisit Design Pattern In A Concurrent View" tags = ["design pattern"] layout = "post"
-"layout": "post"
 ---

 ## Overview